 Whether your business has 100 or 1,000 videos, the right platform should make it easy and straightforward to manage that video content.
 A pro online video platform should enable easy categorization and organization familiarly and intuitively.
 Likewise, choose a video hosting platform that is easy to set up and customize to your needs.

 Takeaway: not all streaming solutions offer platform simplicity, so take the time to compare before making a decision.

 When it comes to streaming video, technical issues are a fact of life.
 So when an issue does arise, you want to feel confident that your chosen video hosting platform will support you in real-time.
 You don’t have time to wait days for email responses or crawl through support forums.
 Instead, you need a video streaming solution with 24/7 support.

 Takeaway: seek a platform with access to a personal account manager and 24/7 customer support.

 Your video content is valuable.
 Revenues from premium online courses depend on the number of paying subscribers.
-As as result, a solid security mechanism for your educational videos is a necessity.
-Without security features, your valuable content is left vulnerable to unauthorized access, piracy and illegal downloads.
+As a result, a solid security mechanism for your educational videos is a necessity.
+Without security features, your valuable content is left vulnerable to unauthorized access, piracy, and illegal downloads.

 Of course, each platform provides different security options that may or may not fit your needs.
 For example, some common security measures include: domain control, encrypted streaming, password protection, watermarking, and video scheduling.